Supply of prohibited drugs

 that the substance with which the case is concerned was a prohibited drug, and

-that [the accused] supplied it in the sense that [he/she] was in possession of it for the purpose of supplying it.
-If you are satisfied of the first 2 of those 3 matters, and that the amount of the drug was [indicate traffickable quantity] or more, then the law is that [the accused’s] possession of the drug was for the purpose of supplying it.
+that the accused supplied it in the sense that they were in possession of it for the purpose of supplying it.
+If you are satisfied of the first 2 of those 3 matters, and that the amount of the drug was [indicate traffickable quantity] or more, then the law is that the accused’s possession of the drug was for the purpose of supplying it.

-I remind you that proof of [the accused] being in possession of the drug includes proof [he/she] knew or believed at the time of the possession that it was a prohibited drug.
+I remind you that proof of the accused being in possession of the drug includes proof they knew or believed at the time of the possession that it was a prohibited drug.
+It is not necessary for the Crown to prove the accused knew the particular type of drug possessed for the purpose of supply; it is enough that they knew they were supplying a prohibited drug.

-If you are satisfied the Crown has proved these facts beyond reasonable doubt, then you should find [the accused] guilty unless [the accused] has proved on the balance of probabilities that [his/her] possession of the drug was for some purpose other than to supply it.
+If you are satisfied the Crown has proved these facts beyond reasonable doubt, then you should find the accused guilty unless the accused has proved on the balance of probabilities that their possession of the drug was for some purpose other than to supply it.

 [5-6750] Suggested direction — supply of [large] commercial quantity based upon s 29 DMTA “deemed supply”